Don’t Go In The Sun Until You’ve Read This SPF Guide

 Mineral sunscreens are the ones that leave that annoying white cast after application.
 So, if you’re wearing makeup, mineral sunscreen is still a good option, but if you have a richer skin tone or don’t want to wear makeup, then you may want to either look for a tinted version or opt for a chemical SPF.
 Chemical sunscreens tend to feel and apply much more easily, and most of our fave SPFs are chemical.
 However, if you have sensitive skin or acne, a mineral sunscreen might be better suited to your skin type.

 How do you tell if a sunscreen has expired?

-“There are two components in most sunscreens, chemical components, and physical barriers.
-As stated previously Zinc oxide, for example, is a physical barrier (hence the white appearance) and this keeps out the sunshine.
+“There are two components in most sunscreens, chemical components and physical barriers.
+As stated previously, Zinc oxide, for example, is a physical barrier (hence the white appearance), and this keeps out the sunshine.
 In transparent sprays, it is predominantly chemicals that keep out the sunshine.
 These are likely to go off more quickly than the physical barriers, so it’s best to stick to the expiration date as a good guide on when to replace your sunscreen.”
 Dr. Friedmann says.
-Which means you should look for the little symbol that tells you how many months you can use the product for from when it’s first opened.
+This means you should look for the little symbol that tells you how many months you can use the product for from when it’s first opened.
 If it says ’12m’ on the bottle and it’s been open more than 12 months, then it’s past the date you should use it and it should be thrown.